-Alabama Woman Arrested For ‘Performing A Sex Act On Her Four-Year-Old Son’, Then Sending Images To Friend
+Alabama Woman Arrested For ‘Performing A Sex Act On Her 4-Year-Old Son,’ Then Sending Images To Friend

 — Dalton (@DaltonReport) December 14, 2018

-The Alabama woman has been charged with sexual abuse of a child less than the age of 12, first-degree sodomy, four counts of production of child pornography and four counts of dissemination of child pornography, while Steele also faces a litany of charges, including criminal solicitation of a class B felony, solicitation of sodomy, four counts of possession of child pornography and four counts of solicitation of child pornography.
+The Alabama woman has been charged with sexual abuse of a child less than the age of 12, first-degree sodomy, four counts of production of child pornography, and four counts of dissemination of child pornography, while Steele also faces a litany of charges, including criminal solicitation of a class B felony, solicitation of sodomy, four counts of possession of child pornography, and four counts of solicitation of child pornography.
 If the charges against them are proven in court, they can expect to spend decades in jail.

 Authorities said that the investigation is not complete at the time of writing, and that federal charges may be added later.

 This is one of the worst crimes the small city of Foley, a city in Alabama’s Baldwin County, has seen in recent times.
-With a population of fewer than 15,000 people, the acts of the Sanspree and Steele have rocked the entire community.
+With a population of fewer than 15,000 people, the acts of Sanspree and Steele have rocked the entire community.

-Just this week, Ohio woman James “Jamie” Collins was sentenced to 26 years in prison for abusing a three-year-old girl, in what Lorain County Children Services caseworker Racheal Cambarareworst described as the “worst case I’ve ever experienced of physical abuse”, according to The Chronicle.
+Just this week, Ohio woman James “Jamie” Collins was sentenced to 26 years in prison for abusing a 3-year-old girl, in what Lorain County Children Services caseworker Racheal Cambarareworst described as the “worst case I’ve ever experienced of physical abuse”, according to The Chronicle.